dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 Before **run_metplus.py** is called to run the use case, some other commands are run in the Docker container.
-For example, if another METplus Python component such as METcalcpy, METplotpy, or METdatadb are required for the use case, the **develop** branch of those repositories are obtained the Python code is installed in the Python (Conda) environment that will be used to run the use case.
+For example, if another METplus Python component such as METcalcpy, METplotpy, or METdataio are required for the use case, the **develop** branch of those repositories are obtained the Python code is installed in the Python (Conda) environment that will be used to run the use case.